 One of most common treatments to cure tonsil stones is simply scraping them off with a toothbrush.
 If that doesn't work, there are several other at-home options.
 "Gargling with salt water can help dislodge them.
 Using a cotton swab to express them from the little small cavities that are visible is another option," said Showalter.
-A water flossing device can also be used to power wash the debris out of the tonsils.
+A water flossing device such as a Waterpik can also be used to power wash the debris out of the tonsils.

 Sometimes the tonsil stones are so deeply embedded that they cannot be removed at home.
 In this case, an ear, nose and throat specialist can often remove the stones.
 If a person gets tonsil stones often, then the patient and doctor may discuss removing the tonsils.

 "A last resort cure of this problem is tonsillectomy.
-However this surgery carries risks of anesthesia, pain, and bleeding, as well as other risks, thus a decision of this type must be balanced by a risk/benefit discussion," said Voigt.
+However, this surgery carries risks of anesthesia, pain and bleeding, as well as other risks, thus a decision of this type must be balanced by a risk/benefit discussion," said Voigt.